polytrade-finance/lender-pool/docs/index.md

 When Lenders supply to the Pool, they receive an equivalent amount of T-stable coin, which they can stake to get interest on their investments.

 ### Interest Calculation
+Interest is received in T-Stable tokens.
+Interest is calculated using the formula given below

+interest = (amount deposited * APY * time duration)/100
 ### Trade Reward

 ### Redeem Pool